-Elite Recovery is a co-occurring program, meaning substance use issues and mental health issues are treated simultaneously.
+Elite Recovery is an intensive out-patient program that focuses on the importance of addressing mental health issues with our care coordination team.
 We will work cooperatively with your therapist or psychiatrist.
 If you do not have a therapist or psychiatrist, we can assist you in securing one or both.
 Clients are evaluated for mental health issues upon intake and strategies to manage mental health are incorporated into the individualized treatment plan that the counselor and client will formulate together.

 How will I pay for treatment?

 Elite Recovery works with most insurance companies and offers financing options for any treatment costs not covered by insurance.
 Elite Recovery accepts Rule 25 funding, as well as Medicaid working with several insurance companies.
 Any insurance or funding questions can be directed to our Clinical Director at 612-719-4137.
 If you are new to the area and your insurance is from an out of state provider, please do not hesitate to contact us.